Ukraine court releases key MH17 witness | DW | 05.09.2019

 Will they, won't they?

-The release of Tsemakh came as Russian President Vladimir Putin said on Thursday that he was finalising the much-anticipated prisoner swap and that the swap could involve a large number of high-profile people, although it is not yet known how many, or who this will be.
+The exchange could involve a large number of high-profile people, although it is not yet known exactly how many, or who this will be.
+Several contenders are the Russian state media journalist Kyrylo Vyshynsky, who was released last month after being in custody for more than a year, pending a trial for "high treason".

+Ukraine also offered to hand Vyshynsky over to Moscow in exchange for Ukrainian film director Oleg Sentsov, who is a prisoner in a penal colony in the Russian Arctic.

+On the Russian side, possible contenders could be the 24 Ukrainian sailors captured after seizing their three vessels off Crimea last November 2018.

-Putin said he hoped that this would lead to a normalization of relations between the two countries.
+Putin said he hoped that this would lead to a normalization of relations between the two countries, referring to the years of fighting following the Russian annexation of Crimea in 2014.
+On 17 July 2014 a missile downed the MH17 Boeing jet over the Russian-backed separatist Donetsk People's Republic, in Eastern Ukraine.
+Overwhelming evidence has pointed to Russia supplying both funds

 kmm/rt (Reuters, AP)